 Relax and wait to hear from us

 Our customers love the lack of hassle and haggling involved in selling a car the Motorway way.
-Once a profile is made for your Abarth, we alert our dealers that your car is entering our daily sale - and invite them to make their best offer.
+Once a profile is made for your Abarth, we alert our dealers that your car is entering our online sale - and invite them to make their best offer.
 There’s no negotiating with dealers.
 No haggling to get a better price.
 You don’t even need to know about cars.
 You can just sit back, relax, and wait for the offers to come in.
 Then simply choose the best one.

 If you are happy with an offer, you can move forward with it with complete confidence.
 If you’re not happy with any of the offers made, you’re free to try somewhere else.
 There is no pressure from us – as you are never locked into the process.
 It’s not the Motorway way!

 Unlike with some car-buying websites, our dealers will come and collect your car directly from you.
 This means you don’t need to travel to some out-of-way drop-off centre and then make your way home with no car.
 Instead, they’ll arrive at your designated pick-up point, give the car a quick inspection to ensure it matches the details in your car profile, and then they’ll pay you the agreed money by secure bank transfer.
 Most payments arrive in the seller’s bank account within one working day - and often on the same day!

 Whoop!
 You’ve sold your car the Motorway way!